DarcStarSolutions/common-finance/README.md

 common-finance
 ==============

-Common Finance Beans and Utilities
+Common Finance Beans, Calculators, and Utilities

+Useful for Accounting, Stock Analysis, and Other Financial Applications